Alaskan Summers, Lots of Light, Little Sleep

 What are Sleep Disorder Concerns for Alaskan Summers

-The primary concern with sleeping during the summer in Alaska is developing or worsening of sleep disorders, namely:
+The primary concern with sleeping during the summer in Alaska is developing or worsening of sleep disorders, like insomnia or circadian rhythm disorders.

 Our circadian rhythm (sleep/wake cycle, biological clock) is managed by melatonin, which in turn responds to light, dark, and changes in light and darkness.

-During transition from light to dark, we produce melatonin (makes us go to sleep), and during transitions from dark to light we repress melatonin (makes us wake up).
+During transition from light to dark, we produce melatonin which makes us go to sleep, and during transitions from dark to light we repress melatonin so that we wake up.
 Without the transition to darkness at night, such as during Alaskan summers, it can be much harder for our body to have the clues needed to produce melatonin and prompt sleep.

 There are two types of insomnia, secondary insomnia and primary insomnia: